How do you work?

 What makes you an expert in this field?
 Do you have a degree?

 I am in the 2007 inaugural class of Certified Professional Organizers©.
-I have been an active and committed member of the National Association of Productivity and Organizing Professionals (NAPO) and the New York Chapter (NAPO-New York) since 2001 and have attended every annual NAPO Conference since 2002.
+I have been an active and committed member of the National Association of Productivity and Organizing Professionals (NAPO), the NAPO New York Chapter (NAPO-New York) since 2001, attending every annual NAPO Conference since 2002.
 I served as President of NAPO-New York from 2005 to 2007, was elected to and served a three-year term on the NAPO Board of Directors from 2007 to 2010, and continue to volunteer for a variety of committees locally and nationally.
-I have also been a member of the Institute for Challenging Disorganization (ICD) since 2003 and partake in an array of their educational offerings.
+I was a member of the Institute for Challenging Disorganization (ICD) from 2003 to 2021.
 From 2004 to 2008, I was regularly featured in Parenting Magazine as the Mom Squad’s Organizer.
-I also took it upon myself to study the Process of Change and have presented workshops on the subject for both ICD and NAPO.
-I also taught a 5-day workshop on Holistic Organizing at the Omega Institute in Rhinebeck, NY and have been featured in magazines (Parenting and New York magazine), radio (Martha Stewart Radio on Sirius), and various podcasts (Fast Company, Smead Organized Life, Coffee Break with Sabra) and blogs (Brick Underground).
+I have also spoken for different organizations and companies on topics, such as Organizing, Downsizing, Move Management and Diversity, Equity and Inclusion.
+I have been featured in magazines (Parenting and New York magazine), radio (Martha Stewart Radio on Sirius), and podcasts (Fast Company, Smead Organized Life, Coffee Break with Sabra, among others) and online newsletters (Brick Underground).
+I am also a Certified Specialty and Senior Move Manager, member of the National Association of Specialty and Senior Move Managers (NASMM).
+I am also a member of the National Association of Black Professional Organizers (NABPO).

 What kind of organizers are you?